E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Evidential Ellipsoidal BKI

 Although Gaussian initialization provides structured local representations, treating each frame independently introduces several drawbacks: (i) the lack of temporal consistency prevents effective use of information across frames, (ii) redundant primitives accumulate over time, increasing computational overhead, and (iii) sparse regions yield unstable estimates due to limited observations.

 \textbf{Merging} To improve geometric stability and computational efficiency, we merge locally consistent Gaussian primitives.
 For each Gaussian, all neighboring primitives within a radius $d_L$ are examined for semantic consistency.
 If they all belong to the same semantic class, those within the smaller radius $d_S$ are merged.
-By requiring semantic homogeneity in the larger neighborhood $d_L$ before merging within $d_S$, we ensure that refinement occurs only in reliably uniform regions.
-As shown in \Tref{table:hyperparams}, we set $d_L = 5\ell$ and $d_S = \ell$, so that merging remains conservative and avoids excessive fusion.
+By enforcing semantic homogeneity over the larger neighborhood $d_L$ prior to merging within $d_S$, we ensure that refinement occurs only in reliably uniform regions.
+As summarized in \Tref{table:hyperparams}, we set $d_L = 5\ell$ and $d_S = \ell$, which yields a conservative merging strategy and prevents excessive fusion.

-When these conditions are satisfied, the geometric components $\mathbf g_j$ are updated using the MoM representation already introduced in \eqref{aGaussian_mom2gauss}, which enables efficient in-place merging by simply accumulating first and second moments together with the normalization constants~\cite{4_GMMap_li2024}.
+When these conditions are satisfied, the geometric components $(\bmu_j, \bSigma_j)$ are updated using the MoM representation introduced in \eqref{aGaussian_mom2gauss} and \eqref{aGaussian_momMerge}.
+This formulation enables efficient in-place merging through moment accumulation~\cite{4_GMMap_li2024}.
 The semantic components are fused using the DST-based combination rule in \eqref{aGaussian_dstcomb}, ensuring robust integration of class probabilities and uncertainties.

-\textbf{Pruning} To address semantic inconsistencies that mainly arise from uncertain distant observations, we adopt a relative pruning strategy.
+\textbf{Pruning} To address semantic inconsistencies that mainly arise from uncertain distant observations (as shown in \Fref{fig:uncmodel}), we adopt a relative pruning strategy.
 Inspired by the human visual system, which maintains initial impressions until contradicted by more reliable evidence, we evaluate the reliability of each Gaussian primitive $\mathcal G_j$ and prune it when a conflicting but more reliable primitive $\mathcal G_i$ exists, as defined in \eqref{prune_cond}.
 The sensitivity of pruning is controlled by $\epsilon$, which can be tuned according to sensor or environmental characteristics; however, we fix $\epsilon = 2.5$ across all experiments and find this setting to be robust across diverse conditions.